epc9020/status.cafe-2-bsky/README.md

 3. breathe air or something i dunno

 ## how to use
-1. replace placeholder text with your own information
+1. open the script in a text editor and replace placeholder text with your own information
 - your status.cafe username goes into "your statuscafe username",
 - your bluesky handle goes into "your handle"
-- your password goes into "your password"
+- your bluesky password goes into "your password"
 2. run the script on your computer

 ## to do